 If necessary, adjust or remove the head restraint or headrest to obtain the correct booster seat fit.
 If the head restraint or headrest is removed, store it in a secure place.
 Be sure to reinstall the head restraint or headrest when the booster seat is removed.
-See "HEAD RE-STRAINTS" earlier in this section or "AD-JUSTABLE HEADRESTS" earlier in this section for head restraint or headrest adjustment, removal and installation information.
+See "Head restraints" (P.1-7) or "Adjustable headrests" (P.1-10) for head restraint or headrest adjustment, removal and installation information.

-If the seating position does not have an

-adjustable head restraint or headrest and it is interfering with the proper booster seat fit, try another seating position or a different booster seat.
+If the seating position does not have an adjustable head restraint or headrest and it is interfering with the proper booster seat fit, try another seating position or a different booster seat.

 - Position the lap portion of the seat belt low and snug on the child's hips.
 Be sure to follow the booster seat manufacturer's instructions for adjusting the seat belt routing. - 5.
 Pull the shoulder belt portion of the seat belt toward the retractor to take up extra slack.
 Be sure the shoulder belt is positioned across the top, middle portion of the child's shoulder.
-Be sure to follow the booster seat manufacturer's instructions for adjusting the seat belt routing. - Follow the warnings, cautions and instructions for properly fastening a seat belt shown in "SEAT BELTS" earlier in this section.
+Be sure to follow the booster seat manufacturer's instructions for adjusting the seat belt routing. - 6.
+Follow the warnings, cautions and instructions for properly fastening a seat belt shown in "Seat belts" (P.1-16).